 Oral and throat cancer is more common as people age.
-The agespecific rates are much higher for men than for women, reflecting increased use of tobacco products, including chewing tobacco, and intake of alcohol.
+The age-specific rates are much higher for men than for women, reflecting a higher use of tobacco products, including chewing tobacco, and intake of alcohol.

-Age-Adjusted Mortality Rates by Sex, Maine and U.S. Oral and Throat Cancer, 1995-1996
+Age-Adjusted Mortality Rates by Sex, Maine and U.S. Oral and Throat Cancer, 1997-1998

-Maine Age-Specific Incidence Rates Oral and Throat Cancer, 1995-1996
+Maine Age-Specific Incidence Rates Oral and Throat Cancer, 1997-1998